oserttas-math/predicting_assessment_mastery/README.md

 2. [**Exploratory Data Analysis**](http://nbviewer.jupyter.org/github/humburgc/academic_mastery_study/blob/master/notebooks/exploratory_data_analysis.ipynb?flush_cache=true): Continue with data visualization, using plots to gain insights, look for correlations, consider a hypothesis to explore, then leverage statistical inference to test the hypothesis.

-3. **Machine Learning**: Apply (to-be-determined) machine learning algorithms, evaluating the performance of each, and decide on the right one to use for this study.
+3. **Machine Learning Analysis**: Apply (to-be-determined) machine learning algorithms, evaluating the performance of each, and decide on the right one to use for this study.

 4. **Final Reports & Presentations**